vanshady/Eventbrite_Data_Vis/README.md

 Following figure shows the screenshot of distributions of events based on their start date
  ![My image](./Images/CalendarJune.png)

-#### Enhancements
+#### Possible Enhancements
-This section lists some of the enhancements that can be done on the visualization charts.
+We need to figure out how to scrawl data more efficiently because for each venue_id, we have to make a new request, which may trigger the rate limit on our account.